ammar-tanwar/bloglearnbay/posts/gaussian-and-normal-distribution.md

 ---
 title: Normal and Gaussian Distribution
-desc: "Gaussian distribution is a bell-shaped curve, it follows the normal distribution with the equal number of measurements right side and left side of the **mean** value..."
+desc: "Gaussian distribution is a bell-shaped curve, it follows the normal distribution with the equal number of measurements right side and left side of the value..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/gaussian.png"
 date: "March 29, 2022"